Dan Markel: Legal career

 Before entering teaching, Markel served as law clerk to Judge Michael Daly Hawkins of the United States Court of Appeals for the Ninth Circuit and was an associate with the law firm Kellogg, Huber, Hansen, Todd, Evans & Figel in Washington, D.C., practicing white-collar criminal defense.
+His work at the firm included representing a group of law professors in an amicus brief in a criminal case before the Ninth Circuit.

-Markel joined the Florida State University College of Law in 2005; he was tenured in 2010.
+Markel joined the faculty of the Florida State University College of Law in 2005; he was tenured in 2010.
 Markel held the post of D'Alemberte Professor of Law at the FSU College of Law.

 Work

 Markel co-authored a book exploring the intersection between crime, punishment and family, Privilege or Punish: Criminal Justice and the Challenge of Family Ties (2009).

 Markel was a co-founder of a blog for law professors, PrawfsBlawg.
 His law review articles included an argument for the abolition of the death penalty published in the Harvard Civil Rights-Civil Liberties Law Review, a critique of the use of shaming as punishment published in the Vanderbilt Law Review, and a paper on punitive damages published in the University of Pennsylvania Law Review.

 Also interested in sports law, he and his co-authors proposed a method of giving fans an opportunity to participate in the management of sports teams.
 He also wrote opinion pieces for The New York Times, Slate, and the Atlantic, among other publications.

 In addition to his scholarship, he was a consultant for the defense in a federal prosecution in New Jersey involving rabbis accused of extortion by the FBI.